 Both results are severely problematic.

 So what do we do?
-How do avoid the pendulum swing extremes of ignorant acceptance of our standard of what is right or willful isolation from any such conversation?
+How do we avoid the pendulum swing extremes of ignorant acceptance of our standard of what is right or willful isolation from any such conversation?

-Below are the some steps that Christians can take to begin to engage our culture and navigate the unending sources of conflicting information:
+Below are some steps that Christians can take to begin to engage our culture and navigate the unending sources of conflicting information:

 1. Remember who our ultimate service is for.